 Modify the third paragraph of clause 5.4.1.2 as follows:

 If on-demand P2P routing is allowed in the L2R mesh tree, a source device may establish a route to the destination through the procedure described in 5.2.6.
 If the route is established, the next hop is selected according to the newly found path.
-If no route is found within l2rP2pRouteDiscoveryTimeout, the frame is forwarded US until the first common ancestor between the source and the destination.
+If no route is found within l2rP2pRouteDiscoveryTimeout, the frame is forwarded US until a device finds a DS path to the destination in its NT.
 The next hop is selected according to the algorithm illustrated in Figure 18.